cstrawberry/predictive-universe/docs/paper/appendices/appendix_f_aqft.md

 # Appendix F: AQFT Framework for Continuum Emergence and Locality

 This appendix outlines the mathematical framework of Algebraic Quantum Field Theory (AQFT) in curved spacetimes [Haag 1996; Brunetti et al. 2015], providing the rigorous setting necessary to formalize the emergence of continuum physics from the discrete MPU network and to precisely analyze the status of locality and causality within the Predictive Universe (PU) framework.
 This approach focuses on the algebras of local observables and their relationships, offering a robust way to handle the continuum limit and define concepts like the stress-energy tensor and microcausality.
-The emergence described here is conditional on Theorem 43 (Necessary Emergence of Geometric Regularity).
+The emergence described here is conditional on Theorem 43 (Necessary Emergence of Geometric Regularity), rigorously justified in **Appendices C and D**.

 **F.1 Net of Local Observables ($\mathfrak{A}_n(\mathcal{O})$)**